 Directions to Montecito Hot Springs Trailhead

 If you’re traveling west from Los Angeles, drive the 101 North towards Santa Barbara for over 100 miles, one hour if traffic is smooth.
 Take exit 94A for Olive Mill Road, then turn right.
 Follow Olive Mill Road, which turns into Hot Springs Road, for 1.8 miles through a residential area.
 When you get to Mountain Drive, turn left.
 In 0.2 miles, you’ll see a small dirt parking lot on your right.
-The parking lot fits 8-10 cars (here is a Google Street View image of the lot).
+The parking lot fits 8-10 cars.

 If you’re traveling south from San Francisco, drive the 101 South via Salinas for 328 miles, approximately five hours of driving without a break.
 Take exit 94A for Olive Mill Road, then turn left.
 Follow Olive Mill Road, which turns into Hot Springs Road, for two miles through a residential area.
 When you get to Mountain Drive, turn left.
-In 0.2 miles, you’ll see a small dirt parking lot on your right (here is the same Google Street View image of the parking lot).
+In 0.2 miles, you’ll see a small dirt parking lot on your right.

 Google Maps Directions

-- Northeast from Santa Barbara, California (10 minutes and 5 miles)
+- Northeast of Santa Barbara, California (10 minutes and 5 miles)

 - West from Los Angeles (1.5 to 2 hours and 107 miles)